Skip to main content

 Certain file types, typically parquet files, can be directly rendered by Windmill.

-Create a file in S3 within a script
+Create a file from S3 or object storage within a script

 import * as wmill from 'windmill-client';